Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Results

-When the training data of UKER, Stanford, UCSF, NYU and BraTS are mixed to train a joint model (USZ training data was not mixed due to data privacy), its performance on different test datasets are displayed in the bottom part of Tab\,\ref{Tab:PerformanceTable}. \modified{Compared to single-center training, mixed training demonstrates improved detection sensitivity across all centers, with statistically significant (p $\leq$ 0.0058) gains at all centers except UCSF.
-The F2 scores of Stanford and NYU have a significant improvement (p $\leq$ 0.0001) and the F2 score of UKER has a considerable improvement (p $=$ 0.0145), as displayed in Fig.\,\ref{Fig:PerformanceOverDataAmount}(c).} This is consistent with the expectation that more training data leads to better detection performance.

-However, USZ, UCSF and BraTS with mixed training have similar F2 scores to those with \modified{single-center} training, respectively, as displayed in Fig.\,\ref{Fig:PerformanceOverDataAmount}(c). \textbf{This observation indicates that more training data from other centers does not necessarily improve BM detection performance, which can be attributed to the data heterogeneity among different centers.}

-Nevertheless, the mixed-training model achieved considerably better contouring performance for true positive metastases than \modified{single-center-training} models, as displayed in Tab.\,\ref{Tab:PerformanceTable} and Fig.\,\ref{Fig:PerformanceOverDataAmount}(d). \modified{The sDice scores of mixed training are significantly (p $\leq$ 0.0001) better than those of single-center training at all centers except USZ.}
+{\textbf{Mixed training:}} \modified{The detailed performance of mixed multicenter training (USZ data excluded due to data privacy) is displayed} in the bottom part of Tab\,\ref{Tab:PerformanceTable}. {Compared to single-center training, mixed training demonstrates improved detection sensitivity across all centers, with statistically significant (p $\leq$ \modified{0.01}) gains at all centers except UCSF.
+The F2 scores of Stanford (p $\leq$ \modified{0.01}), NYU (p $\leq$ \modified{0.01}), and UKER (p \modified{$\leq$ 0.02}) have a significant improvement, as displayed in Fig.\,\ref{Fig:PerformanceOverDataAmount}(c).} However, USZ, UCSF and BraTS with mixed training have similar F2 scores to those with single-center training, respectively, as displayed in Fig.\,\ref{Fig:PerformanceOverDataAmount}(c). \textbf{This observation indicates that more training data from other centers does not necessarily improve BM detection performance, which can be attributed to the data heterogeneity across centers.} Nevertheless, the mixed-training model achieved \modified{significantly better (p $\leq$ 0.01 except USZ)} contouring performance for true positive metastases than single-center-training models, as displayed in Fig.\,\ref{Fig:PerformanceOverDataAmount}(d).